MarsXc0/docker-kubernetes-labs/Docker/Lab_01/README.md

-# Docker Lab: Container Management and Resource Constraints
+# Lab 1: Docker Fundamentals & Resource Constraints

-This repository demonstrates the fundamental operations of Docker, focusing on image management, container deployment with custom naming, and enforcing hardware resource limits (CPU/Memory) using Linux Control Groups (cgroups).
+This lab demonstrates the fundamental operations of Docker, focusing on image management, container deployment with custom naming, and enforcing hardware resource limits (CPU/Memory) using Linux Control Groups (cgroups).

 ---

 ## Task Overview
-The objective of this lab is to:
+The objective of **Lab 1** is to:
+1. Initialize the environment (GitHub account setup).
-1. Pull and manage Docker images.
+2. Pull and manage Docker images.
-2. Deploy containers with specific configurations (Detached mode & Custom naming).
+3. Deploy containers with specific configurations (Detached mode & Custom naming).
-3. Implement and verify resource constraints at the OS level (cgroups).
+4. Implement and verify resource constraints at the OS level (cgroups).

 ---

 ## Implementation & Command Reference

+### 1. Initial Setup
+The first step was establishing the version control environment:
+* **GitHub:** Created a GitHub account to host and manage the project repositories.

+---

-### 1. Pulling the Nginx Alpine Image
+### 2. Pulling the Nginx Alpine Image
 To get the lightweight version of Nginx, the `alpine` tag was used to minimize disk footprint.
 * **Command:** ```bash
     sudo docker pull nginx:alpine